-This technique is an easy technique which allows you to boost yourself forward without having to take your feet off the ice.
+This technique is an easy technique that allows you to boost yourself forward without having to take your feet off the ice.
 Keep your heels close by and your toes pointed out.
 Slide your feet outwards and inwards repetitively, creating the shape of an hourglass.

 How To Ice Skate Crossovers

 This move allows an ice skater to move about the corners of the rink seamlessly.
 Simply just put your outer skate over your inner skate while you glide around the corners.

 Watch the video below to see How To Ice Skate Backwards

 How To Ice Skate Stop

 Watch the video below to see How To Ice Skate Stop

 Also, don’t forget to check out our article How To Roller Skate: Skating For Beginners

 Is ice skating a sport that does indeed require some dedication and time?

 The last ice skating tips for beginners are that it takes time and practice so don’t give up and you will soon be taking charge of the ice rink and basking in your glory.